easyquery/OtherSamples/eqs/js/README.md

 MODEL_ID: "NWind"; //Your model's ID
 ```
 Our sample script loads NWind.json model file.
-You will need to replace the values of `MODEL_ID` configuration parameter to the ID of your model and the name of JSON file created on previous step (e.g. "MyModel").
+You will need to replace the values of `MODEL_ID` configuration parameter to the ID of your model and the name of JSON file created on the previous step (e.g. "MyModel").

 The `config.js` file contains the database connection settings as well.
 By default they are set to connect to our public database sample, but you may change this as you need.

 > Please note, this sample works with MySQL database.
 If you want to use some other type the database, you will need to modify the `EasyQuery.js` file accordingly.

-### 3. Generating and executing SQL by the query defined in UI
+### Step 4.
+Generating and executing SQL by the query defined in UI

-EasyQuery.JS widgets send the query, defined on the client-side UI by the end user in a JSON format.
+EasyQuery.JS widgets send the query, defined on the client-side UI by the end-user in a JSON format.
-So, how do we get a correct SQL statement by this JSON represantation of the query?
+So, how do we get a correct SQL statement by this JSON representation of the query?

 Here is where our [SQL builder](http://sqlquerybuilder.com) web-service, comes to help.
-This service implements a REST API that allows you to pass your query JSON string and get a correct SQL statement back.
+This service implements a REST API that allows you to pass your query (as a JSON string) and get a correct SQL statement back.

 To use it you need to get your API Key first and attach this key to any your request (in a Header section).

 So, here are the instructions:
  * Open [SQL query builder](http://sqlquerybuilder.com) web-page and click on Register link.

- * Fill the form and click on Register button to finish registration and get your API Key.
+ * Fill the form and click on the Register button to finish registration and get your API Key.

  * You will get your API key in a moment by email.
 Copy it into your `config.js` script:
 ```
 SQBAPI_HOST: "http://sqlquerybuilder.com/";
 SQBAPI_KEY: "Your API key goes here";
 ```
-* Then press “Add model” link, enter the ID of your model (the same as you set for `MODEL_ID` config setting above) and copy the content of the XML file created on the step #2.
+* Then press “Add model” link, enter the ID of your model (the same as you set for `MODEL_ID` config setting above) and copy the content of the XML file created on step #2.
 * Now you can send a POST request to `/api/3.0/SqlQueryBuilder` action when you need to get an SQL statement.
 Send the JSON representation of the query returned by EasyQuery widgets as the request's content.

-So all you need to do now - is to execute this SQL statement over your database, return the result set back to the client-side in some format and show that result set to the user in a form of some data grid or chart.
-We gave an example of possible JSON string in the Node.js script from our sample.
+So all you need to do now - is to execute this SQL statement over your database, return the result set back to the client-side in some format and show that result set to the user as a data grid or chart.
+In our NodeJS sample script you can find an example of such a JSON string with the result set.

-In our demo web page, we show generated SQL statement on any query change.
+In our demo web page, we show generated the SQL statement on any query change.
 Of course, you don’t need to do it in a production environment.
 Most possibly, you will hide it from users and show only the result table returned after SQL execution.